Shipstr/junior-backend-code-challenge/README.md

 #### Requirements
 * Fetch the data from the Rails app on page load.
-* Update the simple index view with a list of: provider's name, origin, destination, formatted rate as a monetary value, formatted common rate in USD.
+* Update the simple index view with a list of each provider's name and flat rate.
-* Create a simple bare-bones form that allows editing and updating a rate.
-Allow changing all attributes except the common USD rate.

 To run the app:
 ```
 yarn
 bundle
 rails db:create
+rails db:migrate
 rails s
 ```